ER-hamed/stm32f103c8t6-template/README.md

 ## 🚀 Features

 - Initial configuration for STM32F103C8T6
-- Basic examples for working with GPIO, UART, and Timer
 - RTT support for debugging
 - Cargo.toml with initial settings and dependencies